This post may contain affiliate links. Click here to read my full disclosure.

 Sitting on the fence is never comfortable!
 Trust me!

-So let’s get you off the fence and determine what stays or leaves.
-After all, you do not want to be stuck in the decluttering part of your story.
+So let’s get you off the fence and making decisions about what to keep or toss.
+After all, you do not want to be stuck in the decluttering part of your story any longer than you have to be.

 You want to move through this part and onto the best part… after decluttering!